Abraham Lincoln and His Times

 A Sourcebook on His Life, His Presidency, Slavery and Civil War

 Available for pre-order / backorder

 About the Book

 These written materials serve as the foundation upon which historians can construct a picture of Lincoln’s America.
-In addition to important chronology and documents, this work includes introductory essays that summarize the topics of each chapter, a biographical section that includes brief biographies of those referenced in the book, and a source bibliography.
-Historical records are the heart of this work, which is intended for both expert and novice historians.
+In addition to important chronology and documents, this work includes introductory essays that summarize the topics of each chapter, brief biographies of those referenced in the book, and a source bibliography.
+Historical records are the heart of this work.
 Documents illustrate different viewpoints, to provide a full grasp of the time and place, as well as Lincoln’s significance during this era.

 About the Author(s)

 Compiled and Edited by Thomas J. Ebert and Allen Carden

 Format: softcover (8.5 x 11)

 Copyright Date: 2022